Dissident: Myanmar

 Aung San Suu Kyi is a famous Myanmar dissident who also won the Nobel Peace Prize.

+Western Europe

 Ireland

 The term dissident has become the primary term to describe Irish republicans who politically continue to oppose Good Friday Agreement of 1998 and reject the outcome of the referendums on it.
 These political parties also have paramilitary wings which espouse violent methods to achieve a United Ireland.

 Irish republican dissident groups include the Irish Republican Socialist Party (founded in 1974 – its currently-inactive paramilitary wing is the Irish National Liberation Army), Republican Sinn Féin (founded in 1986 – its paramilitary wing is the Continuity IRA), and the 32 County Sovereignty Movement (founded in 1997 – its paramilitary wing is the Real IRA).
 In 2006 the Óglaigh na hÉireann emerged, which is a splinter group of the Continuity IRA.

+United Kingdom

+Mark Smith was a mid-level British diplomat, who resigned as a counter-terrorism official at the British embassy in Dublin.
+He was protesting against the sale of British weapons to Israel and said that "the state of Israel is perpetrating war crimes in plain sight".

+United States of America

+Stacy Gilbert, who served in the State Department's Bureau of Population, Refugees and Migration resigned in protest because of a report that she contributed to was falsified by the Biden administration.
+She said that the report falsely stated that Israel was not blocking humanitarian aid to Gaza.

 Technology

 Dissidents and activists were among the earliest adopters of encrypted communications technology such as Tor and the dark web, turning to the technology as ways to resist totalitarian regimes, avoid censorship and control and protect privacy.

 Tor was widely used by protestors against the Mubarak regime in Egypt in 2011.
 Tor allowed Egyptian dissidents to communicate anonymously and securely, while sharing sensitive information.
 Also, Syrian rebels widely used Tor in order to share with the world all of the horrors that they witnessed in their country.
 Moreover, anti-government dissidents in Lebanon, Mauritania, as well as other nations affected by the Arab Spring, widely used Tor in order to stay safe while exchanging their ideas and agendas.